Lowtroo/Lowtroo.github.io/content/posts/operating_system.md

 number of segments is determined by the number of bits for the segment number that are set aside in the virtual address.

-program memory is no longer a single contiguous region, but instead it is a set of regions.
+Program memory is no longer a single contiguous region, but instead it is a set of regions.
 Each different segment
 starts at a new segment boundary.
 For example, code and data are not immediately adjacent to each other in either the virtual or physical address space.